fermitools/htvault-config/README.md

 This package also supports an option of 3 vault servers providing a single high-availablity service, using vault's
 [raft storage](https://learn.hashicorp.com/tutorials/vault/raft-storage)
 feature.
-To configure it, set the following extra parameters, for
+To configure it, first you need to install the certificate of the CA that certifies the host certificates of your servers into `/etc/htvault-config/cacert.pem`.
+This is needed so the servers can verify the identity of each other.
+Just like the host key, make sure that it gets updated before it expires.

-example:
+Next, set the following extra parameters in parameters.sh, for example:
 ```
 CLUSTERFQDN="htvault.fnal.gov"
 CLUSTERMASTER="htvault1.fnal.gov"